mediaexplorer74/HarvestMoon/README.md

 ## Status
 - Slow porting to UWP
 - Only Map Editor reconstructed at now
-- Game runs but game content is not all / full (i.e., no some "containers"?...)
+- Game runs ok but game contolling damaged (inventory choose bugs, no touch support, strange mouse moves, etc.)
 - To be continued...
 I hope :)

 ## References